 Now to be fully honest with you I haven’t actually played a Call of Duty game since Black Ops 2 so the full weight of how bad this series may or may not have become is a little lost on me and perhaps this is the kind of shakeup that the franchise needs.
 But as I watched this trailer I couldn’t help but think to myself that I’ve already played this game before and seen these cut scenes several times.
 It’s Saving Private Ryan.
 It’s Band of Brothers.
 It’s Fury.
 It’s Call of Duty: Finest Hour.
 It’s Call of Duty 2: The Big Red One.
 Heck, the look of this trailer isn’t that dissimilar from the tank storyline in Battlefield 1 and seeing a game play out in a way that I’ve already seen a dozen times before isn’t something that I find particularly interesting.

 Now, once again, I am not the biggest Call of Duty fan and am not all that eager for the return of the World War II shooter.
 I think that it’s a gaming subgenre that has long since been played out and if I wanted to go back to it I would just load up my old copy of one of those games on Steam.
 But if this is what you’re looking for I’m honestly glad that you’ll have the opportunity to see the franchise return to its roots.
 I may not get as much enjoyment out of it but if you do I could not be happier for you and am eager to see how this whole thing turns out.

-So until next time, please Like the Nerd Hub Facebook Page, check out The Nerd Hub Facebook group, Follow us on Twitter and be sure to check out my own personal blog, Trey’s Take On…as well as giving my Facebook Page a Like, checking out my new Patreon Page and checking me out on Twitter.
-Until then, let's hope this series can keep the Green Chaos energy flowing through the series.
+So until next time, please Like the Nerd Hub Facebook Page, check out The Nerd Hub Facebook group, Follow us on Twitter and be sure to check out my own personal blog, Trey’s Take On…as well as giving my Facebook Page a Like, contribute a dollar or so to my new Patreon Page and checking me out on Twitter.
+Until then let's hope that my lack of enthusiasm is not well founded.